IlijaAntanasijevic/2-PHP-Project/README.md

 It is possible to block the user and watch their activity.
 A text file was used to complete it.

-It has an admin panel with all CRUD operations for customizing the app's content.
+It has an admin panel with all CRUD operations for customizing the app's content

 More information is available on the author page in the documentation.